cyprieng/obsidian-github-publisher/README.md

 # Obsidian GitHub Publisher

-**Obsidian GitHub Publisher** is a plugin for [Obsidian](https://obsidian.md/) that lets you automatically or manually **publish** selected notes and folders from your vault to a folder in a GitHub repository.
+**Obsidian GitHub Publisher** is a plugin for [Obsidian](https://obsidian.md/) that lets you automatically or manually publish selected notes and folders from your vault to a folder in a GitHub repository.

 This plugin is ideal for publishing notes for use with a static site generator, or backing up part of your vault to GitHub.

+For more details on how you can use it to publish your notes, check here: [easily publish your Obsidian notes through GitHub](https://www.cyprien.io/posts/obsidian-github-publisher/).

 ## Features